 Greg Weinstein: We don't sell stock to women.
 I don't care who it is, we don't do it.
 Nancy Sinatra calls, you tell her you're sorry.
 They're a constant pain in the ass and you're never going to hear the end of it alright?
 They're going to call you every fucking day wanting to know why the stock is dropping and God forbid the stock should go up, you're going to hear from them every fucking 15 minutes.
 It's just not worth it, don't pitch the bitch.

-Broker: I know you're not standing on your front porch with a bag of money waiting for me to call you.
+Broker: [over the phone] I know you're not standing on your front porch with a bag of money waiting for me to call you.
 But I'm not some 18-year-old selling a cure for AIDS.
 I'm 46 years old, I have 22 years market experience, I know this business.
 So pick up your skirt, grab your balls, and lets go make some money